 NOTE: C1 and C2 in the diagram are non-3GPP functions/entities.

-In this case the UPF U3 (PSA), upon packet reception, classifies and encapsulates the incoming packets with an outer IPv6 header with a SRH based on the rules (PDR/FAR) associated to the corresponding N4 session provisioned by the SMF.
+In this case the UPF U3 (PSA), upon packet reception, classifies and encapsulates the incoming packets with an outer IPv6 header based on the rules (PDR/FAR) with a SRH mapping to the Network Instance in the rules associated to the corresponding N4 session provisioned by the SMF.
 The SRH contains the set of SIDs mapping to the provisioned Network Instance in the FAR based on local information.
 This last SID identifies the N4 session on the I-UPF.

 Nodes C1 and C2 process the packet based on the SRH as same as the uplink case.